 after you arrive in Canada from home include:

 condition or death of the insured (or the insured's travel

 condition or death of the insured's (or the insured's travel

 companion's) immediate family

 hospitalization or the death of the insured's host during the

 and limitations apply.
 See the policy for details.

 information is for illustration purpose only.
 Please

-Policy booklet for details on the coverage provided,
+Policy Wording for details on the coverage provided,

 conditions, exclusions and claim procedure.